Adobe-Marketing-Cloud/aem-sample-we-retail/README.md

 * ui.content: contains sample content using the components from the ui.apps
 * it.tests: Java bundle containing JUnit tests that are executed server-side.
 This bundle is not to be deployed onto production.
 * it.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution
+* all: additional module to build a single package embedding ui.apps and ui.content

 ## How to build